Vanellope7/DPKnob/README.md

-# differential-private-vis
+# DPKnob: A Visual Analysis Approach to Risk-aware Formulation
+This is the code repository of DPKnob.

-- The front and back end frameworks of the project are Vue and Django.
+The front end and back end frameworks of the project are Vue and Django.

 ## Prerequisites